 Oldest human found in Sri Lanka

 123,000 BC – Oldest human found in Lanka – Pathirajawela in the deep South.
 A student from Bundala Central school recovered the oldest Lankan human’s remains and his stone tools in Pathirajawela in Deep south, near Ambalantota.
 This Lankan had lived 20,000 years before the Niandathal inhabited the earth.
 It has been estimated, at an international average, that the population density for Lanka, at the time was 0.8-1.5 per SqKm in dry zone and 0.1 in wet zone.
 They had lived in groups of 1-2 families, not in large groups due to scarcity of food.
 With this proof of pre-historic settlement in Lanka, Patirajawela also exposed a flake and stone tool industry belonging to 125,000 to 75,000 BC.
-This meant that the Lankans had already started their long journey towards civilisation.
+This meant that the Lankans had already started their long journey towards civilization.

 80000 BC – Ratnapura – Lions, Rinocerous and Hippos From an excavation in Ratnapura District, archaeologists have found the remains of animals.
 That included a hippopotamus with six incisor teeth, a rhinoceros, and a lion.
 Along with these animal remains, stone artefacts comprising, typically, large choppers and flakes of quartz and chert, have been found.
 However, apart from a human calotte from a gem pit near Ellawala, no human remains have been discovered yet from the Ratnapura……..